redxtech/pingbot/readme.md

  5. add your desired options to the `config.ts` file.
  6. run the bot with `yarn start` (or `npm run start`). alternatively you can run it with `node ./src/index.js`.
  7. enjoy!

+ if you prefer docker:
+ 1. follow steps 1-5 of normal setup
+ 2. run the bot with docker compose up --build
+ 3. enjoy!

 [1]: https://www.howtogeek.com/364225/how-to-make-your-own-discord-bot/
 [2]: https://nodejs.org